-Disguise exercise for children in play
+Disguise children's exercise as play

 Instead of setting time aside for a formal fitness routine, play Frisbee, go bowling or engage in a game of tag.
-Just be sure not to let the cat out of the bag; let kids think they're just having fun despite the fact that you're actually sneaking in exercise as play.
+Just be sure not to let the cat out of the bag — let kids think they're just having fun despite the fact that you're actually sneaking in exercise as play.

 Make fitness a family affair

-"The best way to get children motivated to exercise is two fold: first make sure that you as a parent take time to exercise, then also set aside time to exercise together as a family," suggests Abbie Davies, My First Yoga, LLC.
-"Children learn by example, and who better to learn from than their parents who they look up to so much."
+"The best way to get children motivated to exercise is twofold.
+First, make sure that you as a parent take time to exercise.
+Then, also set aside time to exercise together as a family," suggests Abbie Davies of My First Yoga, LLC.
+"Children learn by example, and who better to learn from than their parents, whom they look up to so much?"

 Choose video games wisely

-"Setting up weekend obstacle courses at neighbors' houses is a great way to encourage exercise and healthy competition," recommends Craig Ramsay, certified personal trainer and co-trainer on BRAVO's Thintervention with Jackie Warner.
+"Setting up weekend obstacle courses at neighbors' houses is a great way to encourage exercise and healthy competition," recommends Craig Ramsay, a certified personal trainer and co-trainer on Bravo's Thintervention with Jackie Warner.